 On August 27, 2005, police announced they had arrested Mendez-Romero for the murder in a “high-risk takedown”, although Toronto homicide Det.
 Wayne Banks later described the arrest as “without incident.”
 Mendez-Romero rejected a plea offer of manslaughter.
 “I told them, I’m not guilty.
 I’ll go to jail for 25 years and keep fighting for my innocence,” Mendez-Romero said.
 He claims to have been with his wife on the night of the murder.

 Mendez-Romero reportedly dissolved his first marriage, which Naglic knew about, after three years and married a second woman, which Naglic found out later about and eventually tolerated.
 As a result, Mendez-Romero said he did not see a lot of Naglic for about a year before the murder.
-They divorced during the 30 months Mendez-Romero was in custody.
+Mendez-Romero and his wife divorced during the 30 month he was in custody.

 During the trial, many people testified that Naglic told them Mendez-Romero had twice threatened to kill him, and it would later be called “trial by gossip and circumstance” in the press.
 The defence called no witnesses, and on March 4, 2008, the jury acquitted Mendez-Romero in just four hours.